Reviews You Can Rely On

 How to Use Your Lock Most Effectively

-Once you decide on the product that's right for you, check to see if your new lock comes with an insurance policy.
+Once you decide on the right product, check if your new lock has an insurance policy.
 Some manufacturers offer insurance to reimburse customers in case of theft.
-However, you have a limited amount of time (sometimes just a week!) to sign up, so be sure to register it immediately.
-Also, if this is a significant factor in your decision-making, be sure to read the insurance policy.
+However, you have limited time (sometimes just a week!) to sign up, so be sure to register it immediately.
+Also, if this is a significant factor in your decision-making, read the insurance policy.
 The stipulations tend to be rather strict.
 For example, some exclude customers living in New York, and some require you to send in the busted lock for inspection before any compensation is doled out.

 How to Lock Your Bike

 Secure as much of the bicycle as possible to the immovable object.
 If possible, secure both wheels and the frame.
-One option is to remove the front wheel and secure it along with the back wheel and frame to an immovable structure.
-However, if your lock doesn't allow this level of security, consider the value of each part of your bike, and lock the highest valued parts first.
+One option is to remove the front wheel, secure it along with the back wheel, and frame it to an immovable structure.
+However, if your lock doesn't allow this level of security, consider the value of each part of your bike, and lock the highest-valued parts first.
 Always secure the frame first, then the rear wheel, then the front wheel.
-Never be satisfied by just locking up a wheel to a rack, as they can be removed quickly, leaving you to aggressively google "how to convert bike wheel into a unicycle."
+Never be satisfied by locking up a wheel to a rack, as they can be removed quickly, leaving you to aggressively google “how to convert bike wheel into a unicycle.”

 bike lock - make sure you remove the front tire and lock it to the rear tire...